Bhargavi-ng/Migration_and_Housing/README.md

 ## Database
 PostgreSQL database in AWS RDS is used to store data used for this project.
-The static data from FHFA HPI for each county and population migration by county were data preprocessing and loaded into Postgres AWS database in AWS RDS.
+The static data from FHFA HPI for each county and population migration by county data were preprocessed and loaded into Postgres AWS database in AWS RDS.
 Those two data sources with merged in AWS using SQL and prepared to be consumed for various Machine Learning models.

 The following is a screenshot of the entity relations diagram (ERD) we used for the analysis: